 other professional and organizational publications) relating to Mississippi.

 as a depository for Mississippi state documents.
 These items provide information

 on virtually every facet of state government and the economic, social,

 and cultural characteristics of the state.
 Many of these can be accessed

-on ANNA or by asking the reference librarian.
+using the library catalog or by asking the reference librarian.
 A map collection includes

 city, country, and state highway maps and various types of soil, mineral,

 drainage, topographic, nautical, historical, and specialty maps.
 They